Atom (Ray Palmer)

-The Atom (Professor Raymond Carson "Ray" Palmer) is a superhero appearing in American comic books published by DC Comics.
-The character was created by editor and co-plotter Julius Schwartz, writer Gardner Fox and penciler Gil Kane.
+Professor Raymond Carson "Ray" Palmer, better known as the Atom, is a superhero appearing in American comic books published by DC Comics.
+The character was created by writer Gardner Fox and penciler Gil Kane.
 The Atom was one of the first superheroes of the Silver Age of Comic Books and debuted in Showcase #34 (October 1961).

 The Atom has been played in various television series by Alfie Wise and John Kassir.
 Brandon Routh portrays the character in series set in the Arrowverse, beginning in Arrow.

 Publication history

 The Atom debuted in Showcase #34 (cover-dated Oct.
 1961) from the DC Comics precursor, National Comics.
 Early comics-fandom pioneer Jerry Bails wrote to the National Comics editor Julius Schwartz in December 1960 outlining an updated version of Al Pratt, the company's 1940s Golden Age Atom.
 Bails and future Marvel Comics editor-in-chief Roy Thomas collaborated on a suggested version that incorporated elements of a Golden Age hero, Quality Comics' Doll Man.
 Eventual Atom writer Gardner Fox wrote Bails on January 1, 1961, stating that Schwartz passed along Bails' letter to him.